jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 In this case, we essentially want to default `cb` to be a no-op empty function call if not otherwise specified.
 The function expression is just a function reference, not a function call itself (no invoking `()` on the end of it), which accomplishes that goal.

-Since the early days of JS, there's been a little known but useful quirk available to us: `Function.prototype` is itself an empty no-op function.
+Since the early days of JS, there's been a little-known but useful quirk available to us: `Function.prototype` is itself an empty no-op function.
 So, the declaration could have been `cb = Function.prototype` and saved the inline function expression creation.

 ## Destructuring

-ES6 introduces a new syntactic feature called *destructuring*, which may be a little less confusing sounding if you instead think of it as *structured assignment*.
+ES6 introduces a new syntactic feature called *destructuring*, which may be a little less confusing if you instead think of it as *structured assignment*.
 To understand this meaning, consider:

 ```js
 function foo() {